EraMahmutxhiku/calculator-assigment/README.md

 ## React

-You will need to install the npm
+Since the frontend is located under resources/scripts you will need to run this command from the root directory of the project
 ```
-npm i
+cd resources/scripts/ && npm install
 ```
 and start
 ```
-npm start
+cd resources/scripts/ && npm start
 ```

 # Docker Preparation